 It is expected to power 1.4 million homes when complete.
 The renewable energy produced in the region will bring down power bills and help us meet climate targets.

 The REZ will be managed by the NSW Department of Planning, Industry and Environment.
 More information about the REZ can be found on the Department website.

 The Central-West Orana REZ will bring lots of opportunities to the region.

 The Department estimates the REZ will bring $5.2 Billion of private investment into our region and create 3.9 thousand construction jobs at its peak.

 As one of the faster developing REZs, there are many looking to the region as a leader and early adopter, including governments, renewable energy developers and other regional communities across Australia.

-You can read more about the different kinds of community benefits from renewables that we are already seeing around Australia in our Handbook.
+You can read more about the different kinds of community benefits from renewables that we are already seeing around Australia in our Community Benefits Handbook.

-If you live in the region, sign up below to stay in the loop about our work and how to participate in designing the community plan.
+If you live in the region, sign up below to stay in the loop about our work.